DaveCThompson/HUE9000/docs/THEMING_GUIDELINES.md

 ## Core Theming Principles

 1.  **"Low" (Dark) vs. "High" (Light) Intensity:** (As before) The primary themes are `theme-dark` and `theme-light`.
     *   **CRITICAL WARNING NOTE:** The `theme-light.css` (referred to as "High Intensity" or "Light Theme") is **NOT** a traditional light mode (e.g., white backgrounds, dark text).
-It is designed as a *brighter, higher contrast variant of the dark theme aesthetic*.
+It is designed as a *brighter, (in some ways lower contast) variant of the dark theme aesthetic*.
 All design and variable choices for `theme-light.css` should reflect this intent, maintaining the overall retro-futuristic, control panel feel, rather than attempting to invert it into a standard "day mode."

 2.  **Dynamic Theming via CSS Variables and JavaScript:** (As before)
     *   **Critical for Theme Overrides:** Selectors like `body.theme-dark` or `body.theme-light` are essential for overriding variables defined in `_variables-theme-contract.css`.